Suicide Squad (2016 film): Music

 Steven Price, who previously worked with Ayer on Fury, composed the score for Suicide Squad.
 Suicide Squad: Original Motion Picture Score was announced for a release date of August 8, 2016.
 A soundtrack album for the film, titled Suicide Squad: The Album, was announced in June 2016, and released on August 5, 2016.
 Many artists were featured on the soundtrack, including Kehlani, Logic, Skylar Grey, Wiz Khalifa, Ty Dolla Sign, X Ambassadors, Lil Wayne, and Imagine Dragons.
-The album's first single, "Heathens" by Twenty One Pilots, was released on June 20, 2016.
+The album's lead single, "Heathens" by Twenty One Pilots, was released on June 20, 2016.
 A music video for the song, set in a prison and featuring footage from the film, was released on June 21.
 "Sucker for Pain" was released as the second single on June 24.
 The album's third single, "Purple Lamborghini" by Skrillex and Rick Ross, was released on July 22.
 "Gangsta" by Kehlani; "Standing in the Rain" by Action Bronson, Mark Ronson, and Dan Auerbach of The Black Keys; "Medieval Warfare" by Grimes; and a cover of Queen's "Bohemian Rhapsody" performed by Panic! at the Disco were released as four promotional singles on August 2, August 3, and August 4, 2016, respectively, with "Medieval Warfare" and "Bohemian Rhapsody" being released on the same day.